circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

       - run: docker build .
 ```

-When none of the layers in the image change between job runs, CircleCI DLC pulls the layers from cache from the image that was built previously and reuses those instead of rebuilding the entire image.
+When none of the layers in the image change between job runs, DLC pulls the layers from cache from the image that was built previously and reuses those instead of rebuilding the entire image.

-If part of the Dockerfile changes (which changes part of the image) a subsequent run of the exact same job with the modified Dockerfile may still finish faster than rebuilding the entire image.
+If part of the Dockerfile changes (which changes part of the image), a subsequent run of the exact same job with the modified Dockerfile may still finish faster than rebuilding the entire image.
 It will finish faster because the cache is used for the first few steps that didn't change in the Dockerfile.
-The steps that follow the change must be rerun because the Dockerfile change invalidates the cache.
+The steps that follow the change must be rerun, because the Dockerfile change invalidates the cache.

 So, if you change something in the Dockerfile, all of those later steps are invalidated and the layers have to be rebuilt.
 When some of the steps remain the same (the steps before the one you removed), those steps can be reused.
 So, it is still faster than rebuilding the entire image.